The Vengeful Elephant, and Journalism's Clickshare Problem

 Mashable (their SE Asian desk specifically) then followed suit on June 20th, both linking and more or less copying The Economic Times, adding little beyond more conjecture and invented detail.

-Slate then took last bat on June 27th, linking and quoting only Mashable, seemingly as justification for interviewing a Harvard elephant expert about the incident—who was…happy to offer comment on a video that doesn’t exist?
+Slate then took last bat on June 27th, linking and quoting only Mashable, seemingly as justification for interviewing a Harvard elephant expert about the incident, who was happy to offer comment on a video that doesn’t seem to exist.

 I’ve found exactly two original videos related to the incident, both from local news groups:

-This 2:13 report from Kanak News, which shows the incident’s aftermath in the form of a dead body (head blurred), several wrecked buildings, and what might be the remains of four trampled goats (a bit too blurred to tell).
+A two-minute report from Kanak News, which shows the incident’s aftermath in the form of a dead body (head blurred), several wrecked buildings, and what might be the remains of four trampled goats (too blurry to tell for sure).

-This 0:33 single scene from Times of India Bhubaneswar of someone walking around one of the wrecked buildings from the Kanak clip.
+A thirty-second shot from Times of India Bhubaneswar of someone walking around one of the wrecked buildings.

-Crucially, neither of these videos includes either attack.
-If such footage exists, I’ve been unable to find it—nor can I easily account for why it wasn’t purchased and distributed at the time given the obvious incentives.
+Crucially, neither of these videos include either elephant attack.
+If such footage exists, I’ve been unable to find it, nor can I easily account for why it wasn’t purchased and distributed at the time given the obvious demand for it.

 It’s also unclear if the body in the Kanak clip is actually Murmu’s.
 If it is, I’ll note that there’s scant visual evidence of the sort of physical trauma consistent with the savagery suggested by these articles.
 (Unhelpfully, I can’t understand Kanak’s narration or interviews, which are in Odia.
 If anyone knows a good translator, I’ll happily pay for a transcription!
 It may shed more light.)